ronilaukkarinen/dvdrip/README.md

 # dvdrip.sh
 ## A killer way to backup a DVD

-**This is an experiment and probably doesn't work because of the old and unaccurrate commands.
+**This is an experiment and probably doesn't work because of the old and inaccurrate commands.
 Blu-ray command in `rip_commands.sh` is tested working on Linux.** Most probably best to go with [MakeMKV](http://www.makemkv.com/) or [Handbrake](https://handbrake.fr/) GUI to get progressbar (ripping discs can take a long time).

 dvdrip.sh is originally a bash script for making mkv files with multiple subtitles and audio tracks out of old school DVD disc.
 Extremely handy for backing up films to [Plex Home Theater](http://www.plex.tv).
 Also good for learning what is happening during the process.